mnesarco/imgui_sugar/README.md

 ## Abstraction cost

-* All guards do store a function pointer to the end callback.
-* Some guards do store a boolean member with the returned value from begin callback.
+* All guards do store a function pointer to the end callback and a boolean member with the returned value from begin callback.
 * No heap allocations are done at all.

 ## Disclaimers